EXP-00/IBSchool_notes/Bounties.md

 - [ ] do math one page
 - [ ] do math one page
 - [ ] do math one page
+- [ ] finish physics A.1 kinematics two
 #### Chinese
 - [x] write new letters in the program
 - [ ] iterate once